 Legal gender recognition really matters in prison

-Since it’s enactment in 2004 the usefulness of the Gender Recognition Act has diminished.
-This is largely due the introduction of the Equality Act in 2010 which provides most of the rights transgender people have today making their discrimination, harassment or victimisation unlawful in most cases.
-In most cases the legal exemptions above based on the grounds of gender reassignment are not invoked, either through choice or ignorance about the law.
-As such most transgender people are treated according to the gender they identify rather than their legal sex and do already have access to the single-sex spaces opposite to their birth sex if they choose.
+Since its enactment in 2004 the usefulness of the Gender Recognition Act has diminished.
+This is largely due to the introduction of the Equality Act in 2010, which provides most of the rights transgender people have today, making discrimination, harassment or victimisation unlawful.
+In most cases the legal exemptions in the examples above are not invoked, either through choice or ignorance about the law.
+As such, most transgender people are treated according to the gender in which they identify, rather than as their legal sex, and so already have access to the single-sex spaces opposite to their birth sex if they choose.
 Also, the need for legal gender recognition to allow a transgender person to marry is largely negated now that marriage can be either different-sex or single-sex.
 It is not surprising then perhaps that only 4,500 transgender people have legally changed gender since the act came into force (1% of the total transgender population in the UK estimated by GIRES in 2015).

 It is worth noting that although UK prison regulations confer special privilege to someone with a gender recognition certificate they are not legally bound to do so.
-Like any other single-sex communal accommodation or single-sex service the exemption to exclude access based on gender reassignment exists.
+Like any other single-sex communal accommodation or service, an exemption exists to exclude access based on gender reassignment.
 UK prison policy is currently not to use these legal exemptions.
-Of course, with only 4500 people in the UK with a GRC the number of prisoners with a GRC will be extremely small so the impact on the prison services is currently relatively low.
-However, if the process to obtain a GRC becomes easier and quicker numbers would be expected to rise, especially in prison where having one confers such an advantage.
-Fair Play for Women has written in more detail on this issue here and here.
-We have also submitted written evidence to the Prison Planning Consultation here.
+Of course, with only 4500 people in the UK with a GRC, the number of prisoners with a GRC will be extremely small, so the impact on the prison services is currently relatively low.
+However, if the process to obtain a GRC becomes easier and quicker, numbers would be expected to rise, especially in prison where it confers such an advantage.
+Fair Play for Women has written about the current transgender prison population and about concerns for the impact on probation hostels.
+We have also submitted written evidence to the Prison Planning Consultation.

 Reform of the Gender Recognition Act 2004